Singin' in the Rain (musical): 2021 Sadler's Wells Theatre and 2022 UK tour

 The 2012 London production was revived at the Sadler's Wells Theatre from July 30 to September 5, 2021, with Adam Cooper reprising his role of Don Lockwood, Charlotte Gooch as Kathy Selden, Kevin Clifton as Cosmo Brown, and Faye Tozer as Lina Lamont.
 Following the Sadler's Wells run, another UK tour began on March 17, 2022 at the Marlowe Theatre, Canterbury and closed on August 20, 2022 at the Theatre Royal, Plymouth.
 This production was delayed from 2020 due to the COVID-19 pandemic.

-Víðistaðaskóli 2023
+2025 Royal Exchange Theatre

-Set up by an Icelandic high school this version of the play stars Andri Ólafson as Don Lockwod, Ingi Árnason as Cosmo Brown, Karen Björg Ingólfsdóttir as Kathy Sheldan and Emelía Guðbjörg Þórðardóttir as Lina Lamont.
-The play follows the original script which was translated by Karl Ágúst Úlfsson 2 decades earlier.
-Notably this version skips "Broadway Melody".
-It also uses a garden hose for the rain.
+A new production of the musical was staged Royal Exchange Theatre in Manchester from 29 November 2025 to 18 January 2026.
+The cast featured Carly Mercedes Dyer as Kathy Selden, Laura Baldwin as Lina Lamont, Danny Collins as Cosmo Brown and Louis Gaunt as Don Lockwood.
+The production was directed by Raz Shaw.